This piece is partially based on a story I tell in my book How to Be Sick.

 It was as if I literally and metaphorically stepped out of the fog where, in shame and guilt, I'd been hiding my sick state.
 I explained to the driver that I was chronically ill and asked if he could please call the dispatcher and get permission to take me to Davis.
 He called, got permission immediately, and drove me home.

-Note: The theme of this article is expanded upon in Chapter 16 ("Compassion: Start with Yourself") of my book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.
+Note: The theme of this article is expanded upon in Chapter 16 of my book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.
 The chapter includes an exercise on learning how to transform your inner critic.
+It's also a theme that runs throughout my latest book, How to Live Well with Chronic Pain and Illness: A Mindful Guide.